 Despite their challenges, our students have a variety of interests and talents, and they’re eager to learn about the many career options and life paths open to them.
 When they receive this information via personal stories from speakers with whom they can identify, the message is doubly powerful and productive.

 The goal is to enable our speakers to inspire the students to dream big, set goals, and continue working hard.
-Program coordinator, Steve Williamson identifies and recruits speakers, assisting them through the process.
-Committing to the program only requires a few hours on a single weekday, but the positive impact on the kids can be profound and transformational.
+Program coordinator, Steve Williamson is a BCS Board Member, and works to identify and recruit speakers, assisting them through the process.
+Committing to the program only requires a few hours on a single weekday, but the positive impact on youth at our high school can be profound and transformational.